 Important Notice To Practice Patients

-If the Brent and Harrow Contractors do not hear from you and if we cannot verify that you are still an active patient your name may be removed from the practice list.
+If they do not hear from you and if we cannot verify that you are still an active patient your name may be removed from the practice list.
 The trust does not want to incorrectly remove you from your GP’s list so please do respond to this letter as quickly as possible but at latest within 14 days receipt.

 If your address or other personal details have changed recently please inform the practice.